valeri-sarantchouk/module-federation/README.md

 To run it:

     npm install
     npm run start

-To build all projects in the monorepo:
+To build all projects in the monorepo sequentially:

     npm run build
-    # sequentially runs all preconfigured build commands

-or
+or (same kind of sequential builds, but now using npm workspaces):

     npm run build:all
-    # utilizes the power of npm workspaces

-It should open the host app in new browser tab at
+It should open the host app in new browser tab at:

     http://localhost:3000/